4d/4d-for-ios/docs/ProjectEditor-CreateNewProject.md

 ---
 id: create-new-project
 title: New Project
-sidebar_label: New Project
 ---

 <div markdown="1" class = "objectives">

 **OBJECTIVES**

-* Get familiar with the Project Editor
+Get familiar with the Project Editor.
 </div>

 <div markdown="1" class = "prerequisites">

 **PREREQUISITES**

-* Click [here](prerequisites.html) to see what you'll need to get started!
+Click [here](prerequisites.html) to see what you'll need to get started!

 </div>

 Let's take a look at how 4D for iOS works.